Sunday, January 28, 2018

 Here's What I Learned About Argentina's Health Care Protocols

-On January 6th, just hours before my partner, Zach was supposed to go on a trip to Bolivar, I collapsed.
-There was virtually no warning.
-I felt a cramp in my stomach, jumped out of bed, and headed to the restroom.
-Then I felt intense pain in my stomach, and the next thing I knew, I was on the floor.
+On January 6th, just hours before my partner Zach was supposed to go on a trip to Bolivar, I collapsed.
+There was no warning.
+I felt a cramp in my stomach, jumped out of bed, and rushed to the restroom.
+Suddenly, the pain intensified, and before I knew it, I was on the floor.
 There was a geyser of water splashing next to me, and Zach was screaming my name over and over.

-I looked around and saw that the bathroom sink was destroyed, which was the reason for the water leakage.
-But even before I asked Zach what had happened, a couple of theories crossed my mind.
+When I looked around, I saw that the bathroom sink was destroyed—causing the water leak.
+But before I even asked Zach what had happened, a few wild theories crossed my mind.
 Maybe a plane had fallen from the sky, or a stray bullet had ripped through the house and hit me.
-It wouldn't have surprised me.
-My neighborhood isn't exactly high class.
+It wouldn’t have surprised me.
+My neighborhood isn't exactly high-class.

-My first thought was to call 911, except I wasn't sure what the equivalent of 911 was in Argentina.
-So, rather than fudge around with three digit codes, I called a cab to take me to a hospital.
+My next instinct was to call 911—but I wasn’t sure what the equivalent was in Argentina.
+So instead of scrambling with three-digit codes, I called a cab to take me to a hospital.

-For future reference, you're supposed to dial 107 for what they call a municipal ambulance, which will take you to a public hospital free of charge.
-But I've also been told that they take forever to get to you because there aren't enough ambulances.
-So yeah, I would never expect the 5 to 10-minute response time we have in the States.
+For future reference, in Argentina, you dial 107 for a municipal ambulance, which will take you to a public hospital for free.
+But I’ve heard they can take forever to arrive because of a lack of ambulances.
+So don’t expect a quick response like you would in the States.

-I didn't want to risk waiting at the public hospital, because even in the emergency room, they take their sweet time to see their patients.
-Instead, I went to a private hospital and had to wait about an hour and a half before I was seen.
+I didn’t want to risk waiting at a public hospital, where even in the emergency room, they tend to take their sweet time.
+So, I went to a private hospital and had to wait about an hour and a half before being seen.

-They did an EKG, which had me worried, but the physicians told me that I had a slight heart murmur, but that my loss of consciousness was not heart related.
-Just to be on the safe side, they made me go to the labs to have an arterial blood analysis.
-They took the blood straight from my wrist and it hurt like hell too.
-But the results showed that everything was okay with my heart.
+They did an EKG, which worried me, but the doctors assured me that I had a slight heart murmur and that my loss of consciousness wasn’t heart-related.
+Just to be sure, they had me go for an arterial blood test.
+They took the blood straight from my wrist—ouch!
+But the results showed everything was fine with my heart.

 So what was wrong with me?
-They told me I had suffered something called a syncope, which in layman's terms means I fainted.
-I know, I know.
-I'm not exactly proud of it myself, but there you have it.
-After talking to the doctors, they concluded that it might have been caused by my irritable bowel syndrome (IBS), and warned me that I should be careful because it could most likely happen again.
-So now, whenever I feel the slightest bit of discomfort, I sit, or lay down until it passes.
+The doctors concluded that I had suffered a syncope, which, in layman's terms, means I fainted.
+I know, not exactly a proud moment.
+But after talking with the doctors, they believed it might have been triggered by my irritable bowel syndrome (IBS) and warned me it could happen again.
+Now, whenever I feel the slightest discomfort, I sit or lie down until it passes.

 Zach did get to go to Bolivar with our friend, but he had to go a week later.
-He was nervous about leaving me on my own, and I'll admit, so was I. But a week has passed and I'm okay.
-I did, however, learn a few things about the health care protocols in Argentina, and some of them scared me a bit.
-But if you're wondering how much the EKG, arterial blood work, and consult cost me, it ran me about $10,000 Argentine Pesos, which is approximately $526 USD.
-The reason I had to pay out of pocket was because I went to a private hospital, which does charge.
-Then again, this was an emergency, and it was worth the cost.
+He was nervous about leaving me alone, and I’ll admit, so was I. But now, a week has passed, and I’m okay.
+I did learn a lot about healthcare in Argentina, some of which scared me a bit.
+If you’re wondering about the cost, the EKG, blood tests, and consultation totaled about 10,000 Argentine Pesos (around $526 USD).
+I had to pay out of pocket because I went to a private hospital, but it was an emergency, so it was worth it.

-Ironically, two days before my collapse, a friend in Argentina had passed away.
-She had gone to a public hospital on the 24th of December.
-The doctors placed her in a medically induced coma to try to protect her higher brain functions.
+Ironically, just two days before my collapse, a friend in Argentina passed away.
+She had been in a public hospital since December 24th, where doctors placed her in a medically induced coma to protect her brain function.
 Unfortunately, her condition deteriorated.
-On January 4th, 2018, she had reached what they call a protocol and was disconnected from life support, and she passed away at 7 a.m. that day.
+On January 4th, 2018, she reached the point of what they call a “protocol” and was disconnected from life support, passing away at 7 a.m. that day.

-This raised some concerns.
-I was informed that once the protocol was met, a person on life support got their plug pulled.
-I thought that was horrible because that wouldn't be my first, or second choice.
-I would wait at least 6 months to a year before I would even consider something so extreme.
-Also, while she was still alive, I tried visiting her, and I was only allowed to go during visiting hours.
-I was also led to believe that this rule applied to everyone, including the family, which also sounded absolutely ridiculous.
+This raised some concerns for me.
+I was informed that once the protocol is met, life support is turned off.
+That sounded horrible to me.
+I would want at least six months to a year before even considering something that extreme.
+When I tried visiting her, I was only allowed during visiting hours, and I was told that rule applied to everyone—including family—which seemed ridiculous.

-So, I asked my friend Franco's mother, who is a doctor, about the protocol.
-My question was, if a loved one is on life support, can they pull the plug, even if the family member refuses?
+So, I asked a doctor acquaintance about the protocol.
+I wanted to know: If a loved one is on life support, can doctors disconnect them even if the family refuses?

-Her response was that like any protocol, there were exceptions to the rules, and doctors always have to respect the patient's decision.
-If the patient is incapacitated, then the decision must be made by the spouse, or the closest family member.
-But, even in place of a strict protocol, the family can take legal actions to prevent the doctors from pulling the plug if they feel that their loved one has a chance.
+She explained that, like any protocol, there are exceptions.
+Doctors must always respect the patient's decision.
+If the patient is incapacitated, the decision falls to the spouse or closest family member.
+Even with the protocol in place, families can take legal action to prevent doctors from disconnecting their loved one if they believe there’s still a chance.

-Regarding the hospital visits, the spouse or family member always has priority.
-However, there may be issues because most patients aren't in private rooms.
-So, in situations, where the patient is surrounded by other male patients, the wife would not be allowed to sleep in the room with her husband.
-The same would apply if the patient was female and was surrounded by other female patients, the husband would not be allowed to stay with the patient overnight.
+Regarding hospital visits, the spouse or family member always gets priority.
+However, problems can arise because most patients don’t have private rooms.
+So, if a patient is surrounded by other male patients, the wife can’t sleep in the room.
+Likewise, if a patient is female, the husband can’t stay overnight.

-How is this different from the States?
-I've had to visit a sick friend's father when I was living in Orlando, Florida, and I was able to walk into his room at 10 p.m. completely announced, and there were no issues.
-The patient also had a private room, and the wife was allowed to stay with him overnight.
-Also, when Zach's grandfather was recovering from open heart surgery, his wife was allowed to stay there with him overnight as well.
+How is this different from the U.S.?
+When I visited a sick friend’s father in Orlando, Florida, I could walk into his room at 10 p.m. unannounced without any issues.
+The patient had a private room, and his wife was allowed to stay overnight.
+Likewise, when Zach’s grandfather recovered from open-heart surgery, his wife stayed with him overnight as well.

-Anyway, as you can see, 2018 started out a bit rough for me, but it also made me appreciate life a little more.
-I've been in a funk for quite a while.
-Some of it is the result of being homesick, other reasons stem from the increased crime rate in my neighborhood, the crappy neighbors I have who dump things outside my home, the culture shock, and the fact that I don't leave my house nearly as often as I'd like.
-But mainly, I've felt this way because I feel a bit disconnected from my friends and family back home.
-I'm fortunate to have friends like Franco and Mel, who are like family to me, but a lot of other people I've met, or spoken with online are only interested in a limited conversation through social media, and that's it.
-So, naturally, I've been feeling a bit unwanted.
+Anyway, 2018 started off a bit rough for me, but it also made me appreciate life more.
+I’ve been in a bit of a funk lately—some of it from being homesick, some from the increased crime rate in my neighborhood, the horrible neighbors who dump things outside my house, the culture shock, and the fact that I don’t leave my house nearly as often as I’d like.
+But mostly, it’s because I feel disconnected from friends and family back home.
+I’m lucky to have friends like Mel, who’s like family, but many people I meet online seem interested only in limited, superficial conversations through social media, and that’s it.
+So, naturally, I’ve been feeling a bit unwanted.

 But you know what?
-Who gives a frak?
-I'm alive, and today is the official start of my vacation, and I intend to enjoy it to the fullest!
+Who cares?
+I’m alive, today is the official start of my vacation, and I’m going to enjoy it to the fullest!

 Monday, January 15, 2018